image

 For example, if your monitoring shows your CPU usage frequently maxing out, it’s a sign you may need to upgrade or adjust your setup to prevent slowdowns.

-Optimize Without Overspending
+Optimize Your VPS Without Overspending

 The goal isn’t just about getting the most powerful VPS but about finding the perfect fit for your workload.
 Here’s how to approach it: